auifzysr/dotfiles/README.md

 See details on .emacs.d/init.el.

 ## Notes
-Some system's default fonts do not work with Powerline9k since they do not have triangle characters.
+- Some system's default fonts do not work with Powerline9k since they do not have triangle characters.
 Change the system font to like "Monospace Regular" which include those characters.
+- If a character on the terminal is illegible, change the color theme of it.